Harish-Kushwah/HospitalManagement/readme.md

 - Java Swing for the user interface.
 - Java for the application logic.
-- MySQL or another database for data storage.
+- Postgresql or another database for data storage.
+- JasperStudio for report generation

 ## Getting Started